 Whats on offer?

 All meals and accommodation with good wifi in exchange for 24 hours a week.
-This is normally spread across 6 days.
+This is normally spread across 5 or 6 days.
 (Don't freak out - its not a slave farm - plus - see the above section on other options for other hours) There is a fair bit of travel time included in this 24 hours as tasks can range all over the property - so its not like you will be working 'hard yakka' for 24 hours straight but rather you may be sitting in the ute getting to the next spot for up to 2 hours a day!
 Your hours may be done over the week ( 4 hours a day normally) - or even less days if you "bank hours" as work can go longer on some days. (dependant on tasks.)
 Work is defiantly not backbreaking or hard and we ensure we take breaks and have fun along the way.

 How do you apply?